 Canossa: a medieval clash between church and state

 In 1076, with his entire realm ungovernable following his excommunication from the church, Henry IV, King of Germany, set across the Alps to meet with Pope Gregory VII, in the hope of reversing his decision.
-Here, Tom Holland, the author of Millennium, follows the road to the Appenine fortress of Canossa, where the mighty medieval clash between church and state helped form the world we live in today
+Tom Holland follows the road to the Appenine fortress of Canossa, where the mighty medieval clash between church and state helped form the world we live in today

 Late December 1076 was the worst winter for many years.
 So thick with snow were the Alps “that neither hoof nor foot could safely take step on them”.
 Nevertheless, this had not prevented a small party of some 50 travellers from making the attempt.
 If the ascent was grim enough, then the descent was to prove even worse.
 Blizzards and freezing temperatures had transformed the road that led down towards Italy into one lethal flume of tight-packed ice.

 As the women of the party gingerly took their places on sledges fashioned out of ox-hides, so the men were left to slip and slither onwards on foot, sometimes clutching onto the shoulders of their guides, sometimes scrabbling about on all fours.
 An undignified way for anyone to travel – but especially so for a Caesar.

 Henry, the fourth king of that name to have ascended to the rule of the German people, was lord of the greatest of all the realms of Christendom.
 Both his father and his grandfather before him had been crowned in Rome as emperor.
 Henry himself, though he was yet to be graced formally with the title, had always taken for granted that it was his by right.